SoftFever/OrcaSlicer/doc/print_settings/speed/speed_settings_acceleration.md

 ## Travel

 Acceleration of [travel](speed_settings_travel) moves.
 This is usually set to a higher value than normal printing to reduce travel time.

+## Travel short distance

+Acceleration for short travel distances on external perimeters that fall below the retraction travel distance threshold.
+Using a lower value can help reduce ringing and ghosting on the print, specifically those artifacts that originate at the start of the external perimeter.

+[!NOTE] If this value is set to 0, the feature is disabled and the standard travel acceleration will be used instead.